 Your students in a Business English course

 Your students may have a wide range of jobs.
 They could be clerical staff, executive-level directors or anything in between.
-They might be specialists in areas like advertising, law, marketing, etc. If they are young or still studying, they are unlikely to know much about their work.
+They might be specialists in advertising, law, marketing, etc. If they are young or still studying, they are unlikely to know much about their work.
 If they are older and more experienced, they may be experts in their field.
 The chances are that most students on a Business English course are older and more experienced.

 The purpose of a Business English course